4 min read

 So, when contacting your local shelter, check if they allow pets, and if not, ask where you can shelter with your pet.
 You should also check with your vet or your local humane society, as they may be able to point you in the right direction.

 Severe hurricanes often bring flooding, so training your pets to swim will give them a fighting chance if they're stuck in a perilous situation.
-A common misconception (due in part to the doggy paddle) is that all dogs know how to swim naturally; however, this isn't the case.
+A common misconception is that all dogs are born knowing how to swim; however, this isn't the case.

 Teaching your dog to swim shouldn't be very difficult, and it's a fun skill for your dog to learn regardless.
-That being said, you'll probably have a bit more trouble training a water-phobic feline the same skill.
+That said, you'll probably have a bit more trouble training a water-phobic cat the same skill.

-Debris and trash may have also washed up during any flooding, so you'll want to keep your dog under control, so they don't step on or eat anything dangerous.
-Hurricanes will also disrupt local wildlife, and you won't have your dog running off after a chipmunk while you check on your home.
+Debris and trash may have also washed up during any flooding, so you'll want to keep your dog under control so they don't step on or eat anything dangerous.
+Hurricanes will also disrupt local wildlife, so if your dog likes to chase small animals, keeping them on a leash is extra important.

-Once things have settled down, take your pet to the vet to ensure they haven't contracted anything or injured themselves during the hurricane.
-They can also advise if your dog is showing any sign of trauma like anxiety or depression as a result of the hurricane.
+Once things have settled down, take your pet to the vet to ensure they haven't gotten sick or injured themselves during the hurricane.
+Your vet will also be able to tell you if your dog is showing any sign of trauma, like anxiety or depression, as a result of the hurricane.